a34alefeliza/wikimoni/wiki/New-Collection.md

-To create a new collection click on the plus button for the needed collection's type.
+To create a new collection click the plus button on the box corresponding to a collection's type.

 ![New Collection](/wiki/images/newcoll.png)